ManaliPatel/cypress-tests/README.md

 - cypress supports css selectors only
 - update configurations in cypress.json which overrides default behaviors such as wait time
 - by default if run in terminal - cypress runs in headless in electron
+- Cypress uses Mocha and chai.
+Chai for assertions and mocha framework to structure our tests.
+Some more information here: https://docs.cypress.io/guides/references/bundled-tools.html#Mocha
+- Cypress only supports chrome, chromium, electron.
+- Cypress is Asynchronus - but takes care of it from backend so that we can write syncronus code.

 ## Commands
 - to open cypress runner